- Home

 Erection problems

-There are several medical options available for trying to improve the quality of your erections.
-Ask your treatment team for more details about these methods.
+There are several options for trying to improve the quality of your erections, regardless of the type of cancer treatment you have had.
+Ask your treatment team for more details about these methods and other things you can do to get erections firm enough for penetration.

 More resources